ACCESS-NRI/ACCESS-Hive-Docs/docs/models/build_a_model/build_source_code.md

 6. Run the model with `payu run`.

 !!! tip
     Alternatively, it is possible to debug from an interactive job following the [instructions from NCI](https://opus.nci.org.au/spaces/Help/pages/363659856/Linaro+Forge+HPC+Tools...).
 While in an interactive job, call `payu-run` instead of `payu run`.
-If you choose this method, set `mpi: runcmd: ddt mpirun` in the `config.yaml`, instead of `mpi: runcmd: ddt --connect mpirun`.
+If you choose this method, in the `config.yaml` set `mpi: runcmd: ddt mpirun` instead of `mpi: runcmd: ddt --connect mpirun`.

+### Changing number of processes for _Linaro DDT_
 A limitation of the NCI's _Linaro Forge_ license is that the maximum number of processes permitted for a _DDT_ (or _Map_ for profiling) run is 256.
-For some models, this is sufficient to run with the default configuration, but for some e.g. ACCESS-ESM1.5, it is not.
+For some models (e.g., ACCESS-ESM1.5) this is not sufficient to run with the default configuration.
 This means the MPI configuration of the components must be changed.
-This process is outlined below for the common model components used in ACCESS models:
+This process is outlined below for some of the model components used in ACCESS models:

 * __UM7__: In `atmosphere/um_env.yaml`, change `UM_ATM_NPROCX` and `UM_ATM_NPROCY`, which describe the number of chunks in the x and y directions, as well as `UM_NPES` to the product of `UM_ATM_NPROCX` and `UM_ATM_NPROCY`.
 In `config.yaml`, change the `atmosphere: ncpus` to be the same as `UM_NPES`.
 * __MOM5__: In `ocean/input.nml`, change `layout` in the `&ocean_model_nml` namelist, which describes the number of chunks in the x and y directions in `nx,ny` format.
 In `config.yaml`, change the `ocean: ncpus` to the product of `nx` and `ny`.
 * __CICE4__: Requires the user to have their own Spack installation.
 In the user's Spack installation, in `${SPACK_ROOT}/spack-packages/packages/cice4/package.py`, modify the entries in the `__targets` dictionary to the desired number of processes.
 In the configuration's `ice/cice_in.nml`, change `nprocs` in the `&domain_nml` namelist to the desired number of processes.
 Finally, in the `config.yaml`, change the `ice: ncpus` to the desired number of processes.
 * __CICE5__: Requires the user to have their own Spack installation.
 In the user's Spack installation, in `${SPACK_ROOT}/spack-packages/packages/cice5/package.py`, modify the entries in the `self.__targets` dictionary and `self.add_target` calls to the desired number of processes.
 In the configuration's `ice/cice_in.nml`, change `nprocs` in the `&domain_nml` namelist to the desired number of processes.
 Finally, in the `config.yaml`, change the `ice: ncpus` to the desired number of processes.

-In the above example, taking one of the release [_ACCESS ESM1.5_ configurations](https://github.com/ACCESS-NRI/access-esm1.5-configs), the number of processes requested is larger than the number allowed by _Linaro Forge_, so changes to the atmosphere and ocean decompositions are required.
-We'll reduce the number of atmosphere processes to 16 and ocean processes to 12.
-As CICE4 only requests 12 processes, this can remain as is.
-The required changes to the configuration are:
+For the example above, the number of processes requested is larger than the number allowed by _Linaro Forge_.
+Therefore, changes to the atmosphere (UM) and ocean (MOM5) decompositions are required.
+For this reason, we will reduce the number of processes to 16 for UM and to 12 for MOM5.
+As CICE4 only requests 12 processes, this can be kept as is.
+The updated configuration would look like the following:

-In `config.yaml`;
+In `config.yaml`:
 ```
 submodels:
     name: atmosphere